The Power of Regularization in Solving Extensive-Form Games: Conclusions and Future Work

 \section{Conclusions and Future Work}

 {In this paper, we investigate the regularization technique, a widely used one in reinforcement learning and optimization, in solving EFGs.
-Firstly, we prove that {\tt Reg-DOMD} can achieve the first result of last-iterate convergence rate to the NE without the unique NE assumption, for dilated OMD-type algorithms with constant stepsizes, in terms of both duality gap and the distance to the set of NE.} We further prove that by solving the regularized problem, CFR with {\tt Reg-DS-OptMD} as regret minimizer, which we called {\tt Reg-CFR}, can achieve best-iterate convergence result in finding NEs and asymptotic last-iterate convergence in finding approximate extensive-form perfect equilibria.
+Firstly, we prove that {\tt Reg-DOMD} can achieve last-iterate convergence rate for its output iterates to the NE without the unique NE assumption, for dilated OMD-type algorithms with constant stepsizes, in terms of both duality gap and the distance to the set of NE.} We further prove that by solving the regularized problem, CFR with {\tt Reg-DS-OptMD} as regret minimizer, which we called {\tt Reg-CFR}, can achieve best-iterate convergence result in finding NE and asymptotic last-iterate convergence in finding approximate extensive-form perfect equilibria.
 These results constitute the first last-iterate convergence results for CFR-type algorithms.
 Furthermore, we have shown empirically that for CFR and CFR+, solving the regularized problem can achieve better last-iterate performance, further demonstrating the power of regularization in solving EFGs.
 We leave it for future work to study its explicit convergence rate.